Veterinary Technician Schools in Virginia

 Virginia vet techs can also perform duties under indirect supervision, such as giving parenteral fluid; collecting urine or blood samples; preparing tissue samples; performing diagnostic imaging; doing laboratory tests; and handling hazardous wastes.
 Finally, under emergency scenarios where licensed vets may not be available, veterinary technicians may perform several duties with a phone or indirect supervision such as applying temporary splints, bandages, or tourniquets; and resuscitating animal patients.

-CareerOneStop—a data organization sponsored by the U.S. Department of Labor—estimates that positions for veterinary technologists and technicians will increase 13 percent in Virginia between 2020 and 2030, much faster than the 21 percent growth expected nationally for this field (2022-2032).
+CareerOneStop—a data organization sponsored by the U.S. Department of Labor—estimates that positions for veterinary technologists and technicians will increase 13 percent in Virginia between 2020 and 2030, somewhat slower than the 19 percent growth expected nationally for this field (2023-2033).

 So how does one join this dynamic, high-growth, and rewarding field?
 Read on below to learn how to become a veterinary technician in Virginia, as well as the job outlook, accredited vet tech colleges in the state, and professional licensure information.